Academic Activities at Hamburg School

 Members participate in a variety of in-school and after-school activities and service projects such as, chemo care bags, The Mitten Project, Giving Tree, toy drives, etc., as well as become educational leaders in the Hamburg School community.

-Advisor: Mrs. Genetelli
+Advisor: Mrs. Outer

 Advisor: Ms. Sealander